saulshanabrook/jupyterlab-accessibility/README.md

 # 🌱 Welcome

+We aim to support each other in having fun and learning to code through an applied project.
+We will be learning code by participating in the work the [JupyterLab](https://github.com/jupyterlab/jupyterlab) community is doing to make it more accessible for users with disabilities.

+## 🤓 Basics

+### 💻 What is coding?
+* Software is a collection of instructions for the computer, unlike hardware such as a computer mouse.
-We aim to support each other in having fun and learning code through an applied project.
-People who talk to computers go by many different names.
-From most casual to "impressive on a resume" you can say: coder, programmer, software developer, software engineer, software architect (those guys make the big bucks!).🤑 Many of us
+* People who talk to computers go by many different names.
+From most casual to "impressive on a resume" you can say: coder, programmer, software developer, software engineer, software architect (those guys make the big bucks!).🤑

-## 🤓 Basic Qs

 ### 👀 What is a Github Repository?
 * GitHub is like google drive + soundcloud + facebook for coders, a place to store code, post, share and discuss.